Eva-0907/ITMLibrary-weeding-assistant/README.md

 Primary inputs live in the `input/` folder and are used by the `weed/` scripts.

-- `books_1950-1990_book_infile.txt`: bibliographic inventory extract used for metadata like ISBN, title, author, year.
+- `books_1950-1990_book_infile.txt`: bibliographic inventory extract used for metadata like ISBN, title, author, year in RIS format.
 - `Uitleen_2019-2026.csv`: circulation history (loan events) used to calculate total loans and last-loan date.
 - `Uitleen_collega's.csv`: colleague loans and special circulation patterns (may be excluded from public-use counts if desired).